-Certain components become hot during operation.
-Avoid contact with those parts during and shortly after operation to avoid burns.
+Certain components like brake rotors and exhaust components become hot during operation.
+Avoid contact with those parts during and shortly after operation to avoid burn wounds.

 Accessories and Modifications

 Any modifications or addition of accessories may affect the handling of your vehicle.
 It is important to take the time to get familiar with the vehicle once modifications are made to understand how to adapt your driving behavior accordingly.